evanwappel/item_catalog/README.md

 ## Run the virtual machine!

 Using the terminal, change directory to item_catalog (**cd item_catalog**), then type **vagrant up** to launch your virtual machine.

+## OAUTH
+In order to connect with google, you will need to create a project in: https://console.developers.google.com/

+Click on 'Create Project' and call your project 'Food Truck Menu Application'.

+From the Project dashboard, click 'APIs & auth' from the menu on the left, the select 'Credentials'.

+In the 'OAuth' section, click 'Create new Client ID'. (make sure Web application is selected, then click 'Configure consent screen')

+You need to specify at least an email and product name.
+(Food Truck Menu Application)

+Save changes, click 'client id'.
+Click 'edit settings'.
+In authorized javascript origins, add http://localhost:5000 then click 'update'

+Click on ``` download json ``` to download the json file, call it client_secrets.json and store it in your main project folder.

+In login.html give the client id to data-clientid = "YOU_CLIENT_ID"

 ## Running the Food Truck Menu App